dkeesey/tiptap-demo/memory-bank/activeContext.md

 - Wordware uses TipTap specifically for collaborative editing of AI prompts
 - The editor's state can be queried to determine active formatting
 - Extensions can be configured with options to customize behavior
+- Converting to and from Markdown requires careful handling of formatting
+- TipTap's headless architecture makes implementing custom UI straightforward

 ## Active Branches and Changes
-- Main branch: Initial implementation
+- Main branch: Complete implementation with markdown support

 ## Deployment Status
-- Not yet deployed
+- Ready for deployment on Vercel